neoforged/Documentation/docs/items/armor.md

     0,
     // The tag that determines what items can repair this armor.
     Tags.Items.INGOTS_COPPER,
-    // The resource key of the EquipmentClientInfo JSON discussed below
+    // The resource key of the EquipmentClientInfo JSON discussed below.
-    // Points to assets/examplemod/equipment/copper.json
     COPPER_ASSET
 );
 ```